Sherminaterr/OWIN/HelloWorld/README.md

+Examples here belong to "OWIN and Microsoft Katana 101" book.

 This is an implementation of an OWIN middleware that returns "Hello World" response

+<h1>OwinHost.exe method of hosting</h1>
-1) You need to install an OWIN host (OwinHost.exe) to use this class library project.
+1) You need to install an OWIN host (OwinHost.exe) to use this class library project.<br/>
+a) Install chocolately.<br/>
+b) Run command "cinst OwinHost" to get OwinHost.exe<br/>
+c) You can run "OwinHost /?" to find out more.<br/>

+2) Open package manager console, type in "Install-Package Owin"
-2) Change the output directory of the dlls to \bin directory using Visual Studio
+3) Change the output directory of the dlls to \bin directory using Visual Studio<br/>
-a) Right click the class project > Properties.
+a) Right click the class project > Properties.<br/>
 b) On left tool bar > Build.
-In Output section, change output path to "bin\"
+In Output section, change output path to "bin\"<br/>

 To run the dll on OwinHost
 1) Open command prompt